srph/react-notification/readme.md

 - **Pick this up** if you want maximum customizability.
 - **Pick this up** if you want a small implementation.

-Being much more flexible means that you also have to spend time setting things up by yourself.
-Although, it's simple for this case.
+Being flexible means that you will spend time setting things up by yourself.
+Although, this library makes it painless.

 #### Cons
 - **Pick something else** if you want styling out of the box.
 - **Pick something else** if you prefer a high-level implementation (like `type` or `placement`).

-However, my counter arguments are that:
-- I think styling differs every organization, and customization is limiting or bloats a simple feature.
-- I think high-level features like `type` (errors, success) and `placement` (rarely the case) are simple to achieve with this library.
+However, my counter arguments are that: 1 - styling differs every organization, and customization is limiting or bloats a simple feature; and 2 - I think high-level features like `type` (errors, success) and `placement` (rarely the case) are simple to achieve with this library.

 ## How It Works
 This library uses the render props pattern.
 You can read more about it [here](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce).